Grace-YuGuo/book-shelf-full-stack/README.md

 ## Overview

 The UX design focuses on creating an engaging and welcoming environment.
-After signup and logging in, the site user would be able to add a new book they would like to share with other users and add a review to any books.
+After signup and logging in, the site user would be able to add a new book they would like to share with other users and add a review to any books,sharing thoughts.
 They can search book by book name key words, book author key words or book 4 categories(Fiction,Non_fiction,Science_fiction and Children'S&Teenage).

 ## Site User
 The primary users of book_shelf are anyone who would like to share or recommend books based on their reading experiences and preferences.
 It aims to provide a supportive and inclusive community where the site users can share their feelings about books and recommend books to other like-minded readers.
 They value authenticity, empathy, and the opportunity to engage with like-minded individuals in a safe and welcoming space.